waydabber/BetterDisplay/README.md

 - Click `Show all resolutions`
 - You'll see a long list of available resolutions (normal resolutions followed by HiDPI resolutions) - select the desired resolution

+The app saves the dummy display configuratio and automatically restore it upon next restart.

 The app and instructions was tested on Monterey.

 ## TODOs